Insiders worry China's stimulus focus delays reform drive

 MORE WIGGLE ROOM

-Li's comments signaled the government is more comfortable with the economy and intends to push reforms, analysts say.
+Li's comments signalled the government is more comfortable with the economy and intends to push reforms, analysts say.

 Some government economists have suggested that Beijing could lower its growth target to around 7 percent in 2015 to help create more room to pursue structural changes.